Savate: Punches

+Savate de rue

-Savate did not begin as a sport, but as a form of self-defence and fought on the streets of Paris and Marseille.
-This type of savate was known as Savate de Rue.
-In addition to kicks and punches, training in Savate de Rue (Street Savate) includes knee and elbow strikes along with locks, sweeps, throws, headbutts, and takedowns.
+Savate did not begin as a sport, but as a martial art for self-defence taught in the streets of Paris and Marseille.
+This type of savate was known as Savate de Rue (street savate).
+In addition to kicks and punches, savate de rue incorporates knee and elbow strikes as well as joint locks, sweeps, throws, headbutts and takedowns.

 Events

-The International Savate Federation holds World Championships in three disciplines: Savate Assaut, Savate Combat and Canne de combat.
+The International Savate Federation (Federation Internationale de Savate) holds World Championships in three disciplines: Savate Assaut, Savate Combat and Canne de combat.
 World Savate Combat Championships are being held for Seniors (over 21 years) and Juniors (18 to 21 years).